How To Create A Daily Schedule You Love

 3. Get out of the house.

 This one can be challenging with two under two, but it’s also one of the most important.
 A few times a week, I make it a priority to plan outings for myself and the boys.
-Meeting friends at the park is one of my favorites because it gives me a chance to socialize with other moms, too.
+Meeting friends at the park is one of my favorites because it gives me a chance to spend quality time with other moms, too.
 Staying home for too many days in a row makes me stir-crazy, so getting out is a must!
 The nice thing about newborns is they can sleep just about anywhere, I like to baby wear or put him in a stroller if we are out at nap time.

 4. Find the little things that bring you joy.